a-synchronous/rubico/README.md

 ])
 ```

-For advanced asynchronous use cases, some of the Rubico operators have property functions that have various asynchronous behavior, e.g.
+For advanced asynchronous use cases, some of Rubico's operators have property operators that support varied asynchronous behavior, e.g.
  * `map` - applies a mapper function concurrently
  * `map.pool` - applies a mapper function concurrently with a concurrency limit
  * `map.series` - applies a mapper function serially